Functional Weak Limit of Random Walks in Cooling Random Environment: Proof of the Theorem

-In order to determine the weak limit of the random vector $(X_t^n,X_s^n-X_t^n)$, it is necessary to show that any linear combination of $X_t^n$ and $X_s^n-X_t^n$ also converges weakly to a normal distribution to complete the statement that the vector converges to a Gaussian random vector.
-To this end, the proof is quite similar to what we did above: To estimate the variance and the $p$-th moment form of $\lambda X_{\lfloor tn\rfloor}+\mu (X_{\lfloor sn\rfloor}-X_{\lfloor tn\rfloor})$ and use Lemma 1.
+In order to prove the vector $(X_t^n,X_s^n-X_t^n)$ converges to a 2-d Gaussian vector with independent components, it suffices to show that any linear combination of $X_t^n$ and $X_s^n-X_t^n$ converges to the corresponding linear combination of the components of the limiting Gaussian vector.
+To this end, the proof is quite similar to what we did above: Decompose $\lambda X_{\lfloor tn\rfloor}+\mu (X_{\lfloor sn\rfloor}-X_{\lfloor tn\rfloor})$ into independent sums and check the Lyapunov condition (\ref{lyapunov}).
 Notice that